polyluxus/polycv/README.md

 which resembles most of the elements of the CV.

-I am now at a stage where I consider it functional, but only in a proof of principle kind of way.
+I am now at a stage where I consider it functional, and ready to use by other people than me.
-I'm still working on details, shuffling code around, some of it is implemented in a rather hacky way, and I would like to clean that up.
-There also is no documentation whatsoever of it at the moment.

-Here is one example of what I have achieved so far.
+Here is one example of what is possible so far.
 You will surely notice some of the design elements from the list above.

 <img src="examples/two-page-letter/main.page-1.png" alt-="CV" width="200"> <img src="examples/two-page-letter/main.page-2.png" alt-="CV (cont.)" width="200"> <img src="examples/two-page-letter/main.page-3.png" alt-="Cover Letter" width="200">